FC Barcelona Handbol: Xavi Pascual era (February 2009 - June 2021)

+Antonio Carlos Ortega era (July 2021 - present)

 In the 2021–22 season, after the successes achieved the previous season, the azulgrana certified a new sextet, where the only title that escaped was the Super Globe in October.
-The team won the Spanish Super Cup, the Catalan Super Cup, the Copa del Rey, the Sacyr ASOBAL League, the Sacyr ASOBAL Cup, and finally the Champions League.
+The team won the Spanish Super Cup, the Catalan Super Cup, the Copa del Rey, the Sacyr ASOBAL League, the Sacyr ASOBAL Cup, and finally the EHF Champions League.
 The team ended the season winning the 11th Champions League in Barça history.
-Barça revalidated the title in Cologne, being the first team to win two consecutive years with the new final four format, and extended its dominance in the historic record of the Handball Champions League.
+Barça revalidated the title in Cologne, being the first team to win two consecutive years with the new final four format, and extended its dominance in the historic record of the EHF Champions League.

+The following seasons, from 2022/23 to 2025/26, the Blaugranas continued their domination in the local competitions by winning everything; recovering in October 2025, 6 years after their last coronation, the Super Globe trophy, 31-30 (ET) vs One Veszprém; and winning 2 EHF Champions League titles: in 2024 (31-30 vs Aalborg Håndbold) and in 2026 (37-34 vs Füchse Berlin).

+Barça had an exceptional 2025-26 season, winning all 7 competitions played (Catalan Supercup, Iberian Supercup, Super Globe, Copa ASOBAL, Liga ASOBAL, Copa del Rey, EHF Champions League) with a dizzying record of 61 matches, 60 W, 1 L.